pbalduino/menios/docs/road/road_to_gcc.md

 The project vendors [Tiny C Compiler (TCC) 0.9.24](https://bellard.org/tcc/) under `vendor/tcc-0.9.24/`; those sources will be the starting point for issue #190.

+GNU [binutils 2.45](https://www.gnu.org/software/binutils/) has also been staged under `vendor/binutils-2.45/`.
+The upstream tree keeps each major component in its own directory (`binutils/` for user-facing tools, `bfd/` for the Binary File Descriptor library, `opcodes/` for disassembler tables, and `ld/` for the linker).
+Building it requires the usual GNU autotools flow (POSIX shell, `make`, `gcc`), and for meniOS we plan to configure with options such as `--disable-nls` to avoid missing libc locale APIs.

 **Dependencies for TCC (#190):**
 - ✅ #29 (cross-compiler complete) - COMPLETE
 - ✅ #193 (libc) - COMPLETE